webhintio/hint/docs/about/FAQ.md

 > of 5.0° **makes the narwhal click the most directional biosonar signal
 > reported for any species to date.**

-## I don't agree with one of your rules, how can I tell you?
+## I don’t agree with one of your rules, how can I tell you?

-Great, let's make it better!
+Great, let’s make it better!
 You can [open an issue here][new issue] telling us what you think can be improved.

 <!-- Link labels: -->